Exploring Close to Home: Best Parks for Hiking Trails in Smithtown

 Caleb Smith State Park

 With 543 acres to explore, there is something for everyone at Caleb Smith State Park.
 As one of only two New York state nature preserves on Long Island, Caleb Smith State Park is a unique treasure in the heart of Smithtown.
 The park offers 10 miles of marked trails and a few unmarked trails across the diverse terrain of the preserve.
-While hiking, you may just catch a glimpse of the wide array of wildlife and plant life that thrive on the preserve.
+While hiking, you may just catch a glimpse of the wide array of wildlife and plant life that thrives on the preserve.
 Since the park is a nature preserve, pets are not allowed.